Skip to main content

 • Stakeholder and Partner Engagement Subteam

 While focused on their individual topic areas, the researchers integrate data, methods, and products across subteams.
 The Hydroclimate team is evaluating both present and future water balances across the state to develop a statewide water summary.
 The Recharge team is identifying locations where geology and hydrology are suitable for recharge.
 The Landscape and Urban teams have identified interventions for enhancing capture and recharge in both natural landscapes and urban environments.
 The Engagement team is focused on team coordination, science communication, and the integration of stakeholder feedback into project deliverables to ensure usable science.
-Together, this work culminates in a framework for prioritizing potential recharge locations and methods.
+Together, this work culminates in support for water managers in prioritizing potential recharge locations and methods.

-ATUR Project Structure Graphic
+ATUR Project Approach

 Methods